WavyV/ABM_RocketMan/README.md

 * ``animation.py`` visualizes the seating process of a simulation (loading the simulation data from ``animation_data``).
 * ``model_comparison.py`` provides methods to analyse and compare model outputs (seating patterns).
 * ``parameter_estimation.py`` implements the estimation of utility coefficients using the SPSA algorithm together with the collected data.
 Results (used coefficients and the respected errors) are saved to ``model_output/parameter_estimation``
+* `sensitivity-analysis.py` used to analyze the model using OFAT and Sobol techniques, and visualize the analysis.
 * ``social`` provides methods to generate realistic social networks.
 * ``data-collection`` contains the implementation of the online survey.
 * ``data`` contains the results from the online survey conducted during UvA lectures.
 * ``data_processing`` provides methods to process the data collected during UvA lectures.

+## A Few Quick Commands

+NOTE: before running any commands: `pip3 install -r requirements.txt`.

+`python3 animation.py` to run the interactive model, see interaction commands below.
+`python3 data_processing/form_answers.py` to see visualized answers from data collection.
+`python3 data_processing/process_form.py` for further visualized information based on the form answers.
+`python3 sensitivity_analysis.py --ofat-analysis` to run the OFAT SA visualizations.
+`python3 sensitivity_analysis.py --sobol-analysis` to run the Sobol SA visualizations.

 ## Model Overview